 - A 3.0 grade point average on a 4.0 scale is required in all courses attempted to satisfy degree requirements. - To progress in the graduate nursing program, a grade of A or B must be earned in all courses.
 If a grade of C is earned, the course must be repeated.
 A student may petition to repeat a course one time.
-If a student makes a second C or a C in a repeated course, the student will be dismissed from the program. - A grade of F will result in dismissal from the program. - In any graduate degree program, all degree requirements must be completed within five (5)) calendar years from the date of initial enrollment in course work.

-- A grade of I may be given in extenuating circumstances.
+If a student makes a second C or a C in a repeated course, the student will be dismissed from the program. - A grade of F will result in dismissal from the program. - In any graduate degree program, all degree requirements must be completed within five (5)) calendar years from the date of initial enrollment in course work, without regard to the initial admission status and without regard to credit hours earned. - A grade of I may be given in extenuating circumstances.
 If a grade of I is not removed before the end of the following semester, it automatically becomes an F. Students will not be allowed to progress in clinical courses until the grade of I is removed. - A student that withdraws from the program may be readmitted to the program within one year of withdrawal.
 After one year, the student must reapply to the program.
 Acceptance is not guaranteed.